bytedance/g3/g3keymess/README.md

 ## Features

-g3keymess dynamically links to libcrypto on the system as the crypto engine by default.
+g3keymess uses the system OpenSSL by default.

-You can specify the following feature flags to try other crypto engines:
+You can specify the following feature flags to try others:

 - vendored-openssl